Grandia Online: Gameplay

 Grandia Online was a massively multiplayer online role-playing game presented using completely three-dimensional environments and characters.
 Before playing, users were required to create a GungHo ID from the game's official website, as well as register an account used to log into the game's server.
-After logging in, players created a character from one of three available races, whose appearances can be customized in a number of ways, including face, hair, eyes, gender, and initial statistics, which determine a their specific strengths and weaknesses.
+After logging in, players created a character from one of three available races, whose appearances can be customized in a number of ways, including face, hair, eyes, gender, and initial statistics, which determined their specific strengths and weaknesses.
 When entering the game world, a character's appearance could be further customized by obtaining new equipment and using special dyes to alter their color.

 Characters were controlled from a third-person perspective, with the camera being completely movable by the user, and basic movement consisting of walking, running, and jumping.
 The game's user interface contained a text box for chatting with other players, as well as a mini-map for navigation that shows the location of objects and building in the vicinity of the character.
 All actions are performed by using a combination of keyboard shortcuts along with the mouse, and players could customize macro commands for single-click movement, communication, or combat abilities through the game's configuration menu, which could be placed on interface's hotbar for later use.
 A player may interact with static, non-player characters found in towns or throughout the game who expanded the game's story and could offer quests which could be completed for helpful rewards.
 In addition to a main character, players were given the option to be joined by a single, computer-controlled partner using the game's Partner System, whose actions were customized by using the appropriate menu.
 Players could also group with one another to form a party of up to eight individuals, who each shared access to a special chat channel and were able to view each other's current status.
 With each player able to have their own computer partner, the total group size could reach a maximum of 16 characters.